-(5 units) See course description for PSY 633
+(5 units)

 BIS 364 Transpersonal Psychology

 Transpersonal psychology is a relatively recent field of psychology, influenced by Maslow's view that psychological health and the values of peak experiences could not account for the altered states of consciousness experienced.
 The studies will include: ultimate values, highest potentials, and states of consciousness.
 Contributions of Eastern philosophies and practices to the development of this field will be examined as well as the topic of altered states of consciousness as opposed to developmental structures of consciousness.
 (5 units)